Daniel J. Frey

 We search for a magic silver bullet that we can fire off and finish off the beast.

-We want to kill off the thing that makes us worry and work as quickly as possible.
+We want to eliminate the thing that causes us to worry and work as quickly as possible.

 We want a better world without doing any work.